anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 virtualisation and open source software.
 The 2 following documents are in the scope of Cloud Infrastructure security:

-- The white paper `“Open Networking & the Security of Open Source Software deployment” <https://www.gsma.com/futurenetwo rks/resources/open-networking-the-security-of-open-source-software-deployment/>`__, published in January 2021 [21], deals with open source software security, it highlights the importance of layered security defences and lists recommendations and security concepts able to secure deployments.
+- The white paper `“Open Networking & the Security of Open Source Software deployment” <https://www.gsma.com/futurenetwo rks/resources/open-networking-the-security-of-open-source-software-deployment/>`__ :cite:p:`gsmaopensourcesecurity`, deals with open source software security, it highlights the importance of layered security defences and lists recommendations and security concepts able to secure deployments.
-- The “5G Security Guide”, FS.40 version 2.0, Oct.
-2021 [36](non-binding Permanent Reference Document), covers 5G security,
+- The “5G Security Guide” :cite:p:`gsmafs40` (non-binding Permanent Reference Document), covers 5G security,
   in a holistic way, from user equipment to networks.
 The document describes the new security features in 5G.
   It includes a dedicated section on the impact of Cloud on 5G security with recommendations on virtualisation, cloud native applications and containerisation security.